junsookim76/DNA-Rotaxane-SI/README.md

 		   rotax_76_3.mpg
 		   rotax_82_1.mpg
  		   rotax_90_1.mpg
-    - We realized that "QuickTime Player" in Mac may not properly play the movies.
-You may try other movie players such as GOM player or VLC media player.
+    - We've observed that "QuickTime Player" on Mac might encounter difficulties in playing the movies.
+We suggest experimenting with alternative media players, such as GOM Player or VLC Media Player.